gobwas/ws/README.md

 	for {
 		conn, err := ln.Accept()
 		if err != nil {
-			log.Fatal(err)
+			// handle error
 		}

 		_, err := u.Upgrade(conn)
 		if err != nil {
-			log.Printf("upgrade error: %s", err)
+			// handle error
 		}
 	}
 }
 ```

-Use of zero-copy upgrader here brings ability to your application to control
+Use of `ws.Upgrader` here brings ability to control incoming connections on tcp
-incoming connections on tcp level, and simply do not accept them by your custom
+level, and simply do not accept them by your custom logic.
-logic.

-Zero copy upgrade are intended for high-load services with need to control many
+Zero-copy upgrade are intended for high-load services with need to control many
 resources such as alive connections and their buffers.

 The real life example could be like this: